Important Travel Document Information – Please Read

 When Estonia joined the Schengen Area as a member state of the European Union in 2007, you can apply for an Estonian Schengen Visa.

-Liechtenstein was the 26th and final country to sign the Schengen Agreement and join the Schengen Area as of February 2008.
+Liechtenstein was the 26th country to sign the Schengen Agreement and join the Schengen Area as of February 2008.

 When Slovenia joined the Schengen Area as an EU member state in 2007, you have been able to apply for a Slovenian Schengen Visa.